Sales-Based Rebate Design: Monotone Sales-Based Reward Programs

 \end{Lemma} \textit{Proof.} {See the appendix.}~$ \blacksquare$

-The seller extracts the full surplus from the cutoff agents since the expected net price at cutoff is the same as their valuation $c$ (recall the indifference equation $c=p-r_c$).
-Writing the expected profit of the firm as in \eqref{eq::EPi}, we can observe that the extra surplus extracted from buyers with $v_i>c$ via the reward program is the difference in the reward paid at valuation $v_i$ and that paid at the cutoff (i.e., $\E_{v|c}[\rh(v)]-\E_{v|v_i}[\rh(v)]$).
-From this, it is clear that a reward program that pays higher reward at higher valuations cannot outperform an offered price $c$ with no reward, and hence cannot be profitable.
+Writing the expected profit of the firm as in \eqref{eq::EPi}, we can observe that the extra surplus extracted from buyers with $v_i>c$ via the reward program is the difference in the reward paid at valuation $v_i$ and that paid at the cutoff (i.e., $\E_{v|v_i=c}[\rh(v)]-\E_{v|v_i}[\rh(v)]$).
+It is then clear that a reward program that pays higher reward at higher valuations cannot outperform an offered price $c$ with no reward, and hence cannot be profitable.

 We can show the monotonicity of expected rewards for monotone reward programs (see the proof of Theorem~\ref{theorem::monotonereward}).
 In particular, we can show that for any increasing non-constant reward program $\rh(\cdot)$ the expected rewards are strictly increasing with consumers' valuations.
-As a result, any increasing reward function clearly violates the condition in \eqref{eq::necessarycond}, and hence cannot be profitable. \begin{Theorem} There exists no profitable increasing reward program. \end{Theorem}
+As a result, no increasing reward function can be profitable, since it clearly violates the condition in \eqref{eq::necessarycond}. \begin{Theorem} There exists no profitable increasing reward program. \end{Theorem}

 \textit{Proof.} {See the appendix.}~$ \blacksquare$